thesandboxgame/sandbox-smart-contracts/docs/howto/deploying-contracts.md

     yarn deploy mumbai --tags PolygonSand
     ```

-Once your contract deployed on the network, a deployment file will be generated in the folder
+Once your contract deployed on the network, a deployment file will be generated in the folder of this network under `deployments`

 ```shell
 ./deployments/yournetwork/Contract.json